-Five other Hispanic countries—Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua—also declared their independence on September 15, and because of this, the United States celebrates National Hispanic Heritage Month September 15 to October 15.
+Five other Hispanic countries—Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua—declared their independence on September 15, and because of this, the United States celebrates National Hispanic Heritage Month from September 15 to October 15.
 As a result, you'll find plenty of reasons to indulge in all things Latino in Los Angeles in September and October—from Fiesta Patrias in Santa Ana to the Baja Splash Cultural Festival at the Aquarium of the Pacific.

 Fiesta Patrias in Santa Ana

 On September 15 and 16, 2019, join the city of Santa Ana for one of the largest celebrations of Mexican Independence in the United States, Fiesta Patrias.
 Events and activities for the two-day festival take place in and around the Santa Ana Civic Stadium and include over 50 vendors serving up traditional Mexican food on Flower Street, two stages featuring music and dance performances, and a street fair and carnival that attracts over 200,000 visitors each year.

 You also won't want to miss El Grito Ceremony on Saturday night, which is celebrated in remembrance of the Mexican priest Miguel Hidalgo, who called on residents of the town of Dolores to rise up against the Spaniards on the night of September 15, 1810, sparking the final battle that won Mexico its independence.